livewire/livewire/docs/quickstart.md

 To begin your Livewire journey, we will create a simple "counter" component and render it in the browser.

-Most applications have no use for a "counter" component.
-Still, it's a great way to experience Livewire for the first time as it demonstrates Livewire's _liveness_ in the simplest way possible.
+This example is a great way to experience Livewire for the first time as it demonstrates Livewire's _liveness_ in the simplest way possible

 ## Prerequisites